Combining Retirement and Disability Compensation

 Concurrent Retirement and Disability Pay (CRDP)

 Concurrent Retirement and Disability Pay (CRDP) is a program that provides certain military retirees a monthly restoration of some or all of their VA disability offset.
 Qualified military retirees are those with 20 or more years of service who have a service-connected disability of 50% or more.
-When the CRDP program is fully implemented such members will no longer have their military retirement pay reduced by the amount of their VA disability compensation.
+The VA disability compensation is automatically added to your regular retirement pay.

 Your CRDP payment is a restoration of retired pay.
 It is taxed and, if applicable, subject to collection actions for alimony, child support, community property, garnishment and government debt just as your retired pay.